lieuzhenghong/pandoc_resume/markdown/cv_chronological_12_dec_2019.md

 	- Won second prize in the Army Annual Innovation Competition
 	- Won Best Soldier of the Month out of ~3000 soldiers

+Jan 2009 -- Dec 2014
+: **Hwa Chong Institution**

+	6 distinctions (perfect score) in Singapore-Cambridge GCE Advanced Levels

+	- A in H1 General Paper, Project Work
+	- A in H2 Physics, Chemistry, Mathematics, Linguistics

+	2 distinctions in Singapore-Cambridge GCE Ordinary Levels

+	- A2 in Chinese, Higher Chinese

 ## Working Papers